100 Notable alumni of

 -

-John Cameron Urschel is a Canadian-American mathematician, former professional American football guard and center and mathematician.
-He played college football at Penn State and was drafted by the Baltimore Ravens in the fifth round of the 2014 NFL Draft.
+John Cameron Urschel Jr. is a Canadian mathematician and former professional football guard.
+He played college football at Penn State and was drafted by the Baltimore Ravens in the fifth round of the 2014 NFL draft.
 Urschel played his entire NFL career with Baltimore before announcing his retirement on July 27, 2017, at 26 years old.

 -